rajashekar/lc/docs-site/docs/commands/sync.md

 # Sync Command

-Sync configuration files to/from cloud providers.
-This command enables backup and synchronization of your LLM Client configuration across multiple environments.
+Sync configuration files and chat logs database to/from cloud providers.
+This command enables backup and synchronization of your LLM Client configuration and chat history across multiple environments.

 ## Overview

-The sync command provides seamless configuration management by allowing you to upload your local configuration to cloud storage and download configurations from cloud providers.
-This ensures consistent setups across different machines and enables easy backup/restore operations.
+The sync command provides seamless configuration and data management by allowing you to upload your local configuration files and chat logs database to cloud storage and download them from cloud providers.
+This ensures consistent setups and preserves chat history across different machines while enabling easy backup/restore operations.

+### What Gets Synced

+- **Configuration Files (.toml)**: All TOML configuration files in your lc config directory
+- **Chat Logs Database (logs.db)**: Complete chat history and session data
+- **Encryption Support**: Optional AES256-GCM encryption for secure storage

 ## Usage